a-antoniades/llm-corpus-search/README.md

 ### Searching for N-grams in PILE

+NOTE: To access the WIMBD database, you will need to fill in the form found here: https://wimbd.apps.allenai.org Alternatively, you can use the InfiniGram API, by specifying the `--type infini` flag.

 Here is an example of how to search for n-grams from some subtasks from MMLU in PILE.

 ```bash